RichCherng/WorldMap/tasks/SEARCH_FILTER_FEATURE_TASK.md

     - ❌ Test with special characters and punctuation
     - ❌ Test with empty search (should show all items)
     - ❌ Test with whitespace-only search (should show all items)
-    - ❌ Test clear button functionality
     - ❌ Test with large vocabulary lists (100+ items)
     - ❌ Test debounce behavior (no lag during fast typing)
-    - ❌ Test empty results state
+    - ❌ Test empty results state (list should be empty, no message)
-    - ❌ Test results count accuracy
     - ❌ Test that search does NOT affect flashcard study mode
-    - ❌ Test responsive design on mobile, tablet, desktop
-    - ❌ Test keyboard accessibility (Tab, Enter, Escape)
+    - ❌ Test that sorting works correctly with filtered results
   - **Edge Cases to Test:**
     - Empty vocabulary list
     - Single item in list